There is a War Department marker for the Jeff Davis Artillery on the Gettysburg battlefield.

 The battery was part of Carter’s Artillery Division of D.H.
 Hill’s Division (under the command of Robert Rodes).

 The battery was commanded by Captain William J. Reese.
-The battery brought four 3 inch Rifles and 80 men to the field, and lost 8 men missing.
+The battery brought 84 men and four 3 inch Rifles to the field.
+It lost 8 men missing.

 From the marker: